 Are you job hunting?

-Looking for a job online might seem daunting, because the Internet is so vast.
+Looking for a job online might seem daunting because the Internet is so vast.
 However, there are a lot of places online to look for job openings, apply for jobs, and even perfect your resume.
 So what are the best tools for searching for a job online?

 As newspapers moved their classified ads online, many of them contracted with job sites such as Monster or CareerBuilder to post job listings.
 These were joined by Ziprecruiter, Indeed, and other job boards dedicated to posting open positions in a variety of industries.
 Some companies post their job listings on multiple sites.

 These websites are like search engines for employment.
 Job seekers can search using basic keywords, or do an advanced search for jobs in specific areas and disciplines.
-Users can also create a profile with their resume and job interests.
+Users can also create a profile with their resumes and job interests.
 Many of these job search websites have articles with career advice, tips and strategies for finding a job, and even advice on how to leave your old job without harming your professional reputation.

-The job listings on these boards usually have a button that allows applicants to submit their resume or job application.
+The job listings on these boards usually have a button that allows applicants to submit their resumes or job application.
 Unless the job application has special requirements, many job search websites autofill the application for job seekers, saving a lot of time that is better spent looking for that dream job.

 Certain types of jobs require certifications, licenses, or experience.
 Some jobs are freelance, requiring a specific skill set for a short period of time.
 While these jobs might be listed on the public job boards, applying for them will almost always take job seekers to a specialized job board.

 Specialized job boards usually focus on either a specific industry or a specific position.
-For example, a board for transportation might list jobs for CDL drivers, dispatchers, limo drivers, railroad personnel and airplane mechanics.
+For example, a board for transportation might list jobs for CDL drivers, dispatchers, limo drivers, railroad personnel, and airplane mechanics.
 A job board for writers might have long-term projects, freelance opportunities, or full-time positions as grant writers, copywriters, content writers, technical writers – all different types of writing jobs in one place.

 If your job search is for a specialized job, you might start there rather than the more public job boards.
 You can submit your email and receive updates on available jobs.